horizonafricablockchain/rlgridworld/README.rst

     * W: Wall
     * H: Hole (where the agent will fall if it steps in)

-The rgb_array rendering of which is:
+The single_rgb_array rendering of which is:

 .. image:: imgs/ExampleFile.png
   :width: 400